 Growing up with parents who fight scars children in a way that they face more social and emotional challenges than kids brought up in a happy household.

-Parental conflict impact on a child and lead to serious problems like low self-esteem, guilt, shame, poor academic performance and a slew of health issues.
+Parental conflict impacts a child and leads to serious problems like low self-esteem, guilt, shame, poor academic performance and a slew of health issues.

 The physical effects of divorce on a child include a significant increase in asthma-related emergencies and more susceptibility to injuries.